baudisgroup/mecan4cna/README.rst

 Output files
 ~~~~~~~~~~~~

 4 files will be created in the output path.
-If the mecan fails to detect
+If mecan fails to detect
 anything (not enough aberrant segments or no valid models), only the
 histogram will be created:

--  baseNdistance.txt : contains the estimated baseline and level
+-  base_level.txt : contains the estimated baseline and level distance.
-   distance.
 -  histogram.pdf : a visual illustration of signal distributions.
 -  models.tsv : a tab separated table that details all information of
    all models.